cometbft/cometbft/docs/architecture/adr-102-rpc-companion.md

 ***RPC Companion*** with as minimum effort as possible.

-This architecture also makes it possible to scale horizontally the querying capacity of a full node by running multiple copies of the ***RPC Companion*** server instances that can be behind a scalable load-balancer (e.g. Cloudflare)  and can serve the data in a more reliable way.
+This architecture also makes it possible to scale horizontally the querying capacity of a full node by running multiple copies of the ***RPC Companion*** server instances that can be behind a scalable load-balancer (e.g. Cloudflare) which makes it possible to serve the data in a more scalable way.

 ## Alternative Approaches

-Currently, there aren't any alternative solutions that are based on a data companion architecture.
-It is expected that integrators and operators propose and design their own solutions based on their specific use-cases.
+The Data Companion Pull API concept (ADR-101) is a new concept.
+It's expected that over time once this architecture is well understood and is well established, it's expected that users will create their own implementation to cater to their own use cases.
+The RPC Companion API is the first implementation of a Data Companion Pull API that can also serve as an example for other implementations.

 This ADR provides a reference implementation that can be used and adapted for individual use-cases.